evanbio/evanverse/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](LICENSE.md)
 <!-- badges: end -->

-**evanverse** is a modular R package created by Evan Zhou.
+**evanverse** is a modular and lightweight R package by Evan Zhou.
-It aims to provide a flexible and expressive toolkit for daily data analysis, formatting, and function design.
+It provides a flexible and expressive toolkit for daily R development, including data processing, scripting, and reproducible analysis workflows.

 ## Features

-- 📦 Modular structure
+- 📦 Modular structure with a focus on clarity and reusability
-- 🛠️ Focus on personal utility and reproducibility
+- 🛠️ Practical utilities for package handling, logic, and workflow automation
-- ✨ Minimal, expressive, and extensible
+- ✨ Minimal, expressive, and extensible design

 ## Installation